Toi moko: Musket Wars

-Trading for these heads with Western colonisers apparently began with Sir Joseph Banks, the botanist on HMB Endeavour, where he traded old linen drawers (underwear) for the head of a 14-year-old boy.
-It has since been suggested that this trade may have not been conducted voluntarily, as it is reported that Banks had a musket aimed at the leader of the Maori tribe as he was reluctant to relinquish the head of his ancestor.
+Trading these heads with Westerners apparently began with Sir Joseph Banks, the botanist on HMS Endeavour, when he traded old linen drawers (underwear) for the head of a 14-year-old boy.
 The head was traded as a "curio" and a fascination with the heads began to grow.
-This continued with Mokomokai heads being traded for muskets and the subsequent Musket Wars.
-During this period of social destabilisation, mokomokai became commercial trade items which could be sold as curios, artworks and as museum specimens which fetched high prices in Europe and America, and which could be bartered for firearms and ammunition.
+This continued with mokomokai heads being traded for muskets and the subsequent Musket Wars.
+During this period of social destabilisation, toi moko became commercial trade items, which could be sold as curios, artworks and museum specimens that fetched high prices in Europe and America, and could be bartered for firearms and ammunition.

 The demand for firearms was such that tribes carried out raids on their neighbours to acquire more heads to trade for them.
-While most early mokomokai sold to Europeans were slain warriors, eventually demand from European traders outstripped supply, so the heads of slaves and prisoners were tattooed (though with meaningless motifs rather than genuine moko) in order to provide heads to order.
+While most early toi moko sold to Europeans were slain warriors, eventually demand from European traders outstripped supply, so the heads of slaves and prisoners were tattooed (though with meaningless motifs rather than genuine moko) in order to provide heads to order.

 The peak years of the trade in mokomokai were from 1820 to 1831.
-In 1831 the Governor of New South Wales issued a proclamation banning further trade in heads out of New Zealand, and during the 1830s the demand for firearms diminished because every surviving group was fully armed.
+On 16 April 1831, Ralph Darling, the Governor of New South Wales, issued a proclamation banning further trade in heads out of New Zealand saying that there was reason to believe that the trade tended to increase the sacrifice of human life.
+In New Zealand, Maori, concerned that heads were being traded, gradually ceased to preserve them.

+During the 1830s the demand for firearms diminished because every surviving group was fully armed.
 By 1840 when the Treaty of Waitangi was signed, and New Zealand became a British colony, the export trade in mokomokai had virtually ended, along with a decline in the use of moko in Māori society, although occasional small-scale trade continued for several years.

 Robley collection

 Major-General Horatio Gordon Robley was a British army officer and artist who served in New Zealand during the New Zealand Wars in the 1860s.
-A talented illustrator, he was interested in ethnology and fascinated by the art of tattooing.
-He wrote the classic text on the subject of moko, Moko; or Maori Tattooing, which was published in 1896.
-After he returned to England he built up a notable collection of 35 to 40 mokomokai which he later offered to sell to the New Zealand Government.
+He was interested in ethnology and fascinated by the art of tattooing.
+He wrote Moko; or Maori Tattooing, which was published in 1896.
+After he returned to England he built up a collection of 35 to 40 mokomokai which he later offered to sell to the New Zealand Government.
 When the offer was declined, most of the collection was sold to the American Museum of Natural History.
 The collection was repatriated to Te Papa Tongarewa in 2014.